BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 Yes it's saturday.
 BUT THESE FUCKING TESTS WEREN'T WORKING.
 And now it's working.
 And my week end is saved.

 ### 09/10/22
-Continue working on compose test.
+Continue working on Compose test.
 It's a shame that you can't easily identify a composable without adding a testTag.

+### 10/10/22
+Finished Compose tests.

+Did you know that by default the method `assertTextContains` check if the two texts are equals?
+And that you have to add `substring = true` to effectively check that the text **contains** the other? 🤦‍️

+Also wrote many documentation.

+And did the local test for Room database with Robolectric.
+Did this in 30 minutes.
+Why was it so fast? because it took me 3 days on another side project 🤦‍️🤦‍️🤦‍️🤦‍️🤦‍️